getsentry/relay/README.md

   </p>
 </p>

-The Sentry Relay is a work in progress service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.
+The Sentry Relay is a service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.

 ## Documentation